josholiv/boring-cv/README.md

 # Boring CV
 An Astro template for a bare-bones, printable webpage for an academic CV in json format.
-Designed to be "boring" on purpose, to resemble a relatively standard academic CV with no unnecessary bells and whistles.
+The idea is to have a single editable file that can be both shared as a webpage and easily printed or exported as a PDF.
+This template is designed to be "boring" on purpose, to resemble a relatively standard academic CV, with no unnecessary bells and whistles.
 Just drop your CV data into the json and get a structured CV for web and print.

 ![Boring CV desktop webpage page preview](boring-cv-screenshot1.png)